mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0/index.md

     WIth DC/OS, you can use a `seccomp` profile to deny access to specific system calls by default.
 The profile defines a default action and the rules for overriding that default action for specific system calls.

     Using a secure computing mode profile is an important option if you need to secure access to containers and operations using the principle of least privilege.

+    For more information about secure computing mode and the default secure computing profile, see [Secure computing profiles](/1.13/security/ent/secure-compute-profiles/).

 ## Storage
 - Update Beta Rex-Ray to support NVMe EBS volumes. <!--(DCOS-50047)-->